gdgrant/Spin-TD-Network/README.md

 # Spin-TD-Network
-ANN with multiplicative TD pre-training.
+RNN with multiplicative TD pre-training, training on the associated retrieval task with permutations.